navrik/test_job/README.md

 This is test job for an assessment.
-Not fully completed, because I haven't experience with some services eg. Fargate tasks, but main idea should be understandable.
+Not fully completed, because I haven't experience with some services eg. Fargate tasks that is why added some logic with k8s and EKS with them i worked, but main idea should be understandable.
 Tested on my oun computer via terraform init and terrafrom plan.
 My own private AWS account doesn't support some features, not able to check if all looks god and as expected in cloud.